Diabetes and nerve damage

 Feel light-headed when you stand up (orthostatic hypotension

 Not notice angina

 , the chest pain that warns of heart disease and heart attack

 Other symptoms of nerve damage are:

-Sexual problems, which cause erection problems in men and vaginal dryness or orgasm problems in women
+Sexual problems, which cause trouble getting an erection in men and vaginal dryness or orgasm problems in women

 Not being able to tell when your blood sugar gets too low